qiskit-community/qiskit-experiments/docs/tutorials/stark_experiment.rst

 where :math:`\alpha` is the qubit anharmonicity and :math:`\Delta=f_S - f_0` is the
 frequency separation of the Stark tone from the qubit frequency :math:`f_0`.
 We sometime call this *Stark shift*.
-As you can see in the equation above, :math:`\Delta=0` yields a singular point where :math:`\delta f_S` diverges.
-This corresponds to the Rabi drive, where the qubit is driven on resonance.
-This indicates the collision of the Stark tone frequency, and thus the tone must be well separated in the spectrum from the qubit frequency or any other transition frequencies such as the two-photon transition at :math:`f_0 + \alpha/2`.

 .. _stark_tone_implementation: